gtonkinhill/pairsnp/README.md

 make install
 ```

-The majority of time is spend doing sparse matrix multiplications so linking to a parallelised library for this is likely to improve preformance further.
+The majority of time is spend doing sparse matrix multiplications so linking to a parallelised library for this is likely to improve performance further.

 At the moment there you may need to run `touch ./cpp/*` before compiling to avoid some issues with time stamps.